 Coffeyville Community College is a comprehensive two-year institution of post-secondary learning.
 The College offers 19 academic programs, 15 technical programs and 14 certificate programs.
-Students can graduate from the College with one of four Associate Degree options.
+Students can graduate from the College with one of five Associate Degree options.

 The College consists of three campuses.
 The Main Campus is located in downtown Coffeyville.
 The other two campuses became a part of the College in 2001 following the merger of the former Southeast Kansas Area Technical School.
 Those two campuses that merged are now referred to as the Coffeyville Technical Campus and the Columbus Technical Campus.
 The Coffeyville Technical Campus is located directly west of Field Kindley High School.
 The Columbus Technical Campus is about 50 miles east-northeast of Coffeyville in Columbus, Kan., directly east of the Columbus High School.